w3c/webappsec/specs/subresourceintegrity/spec.markdown

    throw a `SyntaxError` exception and abort these steps.
 2. Execute the `Worker(scriptURL)` constructor, and set the newly created `Worker` object's `integrity` attribute to `integrityMetadata`.

+Developers might get sad if future specs with Worker integrationadd further (optional) parameters to the Worker constructor.
+Their order will seem unintuitive.
+See also how ServiceWorkers do this. (freddyb)
+{:.issue data-number="75"}
 </section><!-- /Framework::JS::Workers::Worker -->
 <section>
 #### SharedWorker extension